shree6791/mentraflow-backend/docs/DEPLOYMENT_DROPLET.md

 If you encounter issues:

 1. Check service logs: `sudo journalctl -u mentraflow-api -n 100`
-2. Check Nginx logs: `sudo tail -f /var/log/nginx/mentraflow-api-error.log`
+2. Check if backend is running: `curl http://127.0.0.1:8000/health`
 3. Verify all files are uploaded correctly
 4. Check `.env` file has correct values
 5. Verify database and Qdrant are accessible
+6. For nginx issues, check your frontend nginx configuration

 ---